ALM-Rangers/Guidance/src/Stories/our-journey-of-transforming-to-a-devops-culture.md

 > -----------------------------------------

 ## Introduction
 In 2015, the ALM Rangers moved from a traditional organization to a *self-organizing team*.
-This article is an overview of the process that we used and the results that we saw as a result of the change.
+This article is an overview of the process we used and the results we observed.
 Read it to decide if a similar transformation would be beneficial to your own organization.

 > **Who should read this article?**
 > The answer is simple: any organization, individual, or company looking to streamline their teams and processes.
 If you’re looking for > a more manageable, intuitive way to work on projects; or if your members (like the Rangers) are scattered all over the planet, then this article is for you.